 We all know that a dog is a man’s best friend, but while dogs are generally known for the lifelong loyalty and companionship they offer, that’s not all that they can do.

-With intensive training, working dogs can effectively learn to put their extraordinary natural abilities to work.
+Working dogs can effectively learn to put their extraordinary natural abilities to work with intensive training.

-This equips them to perform serious jobs in various fields, all of which serve to assist us, humans, on a daily basis.
+This equips them to perform serious jobs in various fields, all of which serve to assist us humans daily.